Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: More on -cores and their -abaci

-\end{theorem}
+\end{Theorem}

-Recall that the proof of the Nekrasov--Okounkov formula as performed by Han \cite{Han08} heavily relies on a specialization of the Weyl-Kac in type $\tilde{A}_{n-1}^{(1)}$ and polynomiality argument.
-This approach can be extended to derive ($u$-analogues of) Nekrasov--Okounkov formulas for any classical affine type $T$ with an unbounded rank.
+Recall that the proof of the Nekrasov--Okounkov formula by Han~\cite{Han08} heavily relies on a~specialization of the Weyl--Kac in type \smash{$A_{n-1}^{(1)}$} and a polynomial argument.
+This approach can be extended to derive ($u$-analogues of) Nekrasov--Okounkov formulas for any classical non-exceptional affine type $T$.
 In order to do so from Theorem \ref{thm:macdo}, one needs to be able to convert the characters on the right-hand side of Theorem \ref{thm:macdo} (or more precisely their associated $u$-dimension formulas) as a product over hook lengths of elements of $\cC_T$.
-Actually one can reformulate the results from \cite[Section $4.2$]{Wmac} for a set of Laurent variables $(X_k)_{k\in \Z}$ as the bridge between hook length products on the one hand and products over weights of the form $-\eta ^{\vee }\nu +u^{-1}(\mathring{\rho})-\mathring{\rho}$ associated with an affine Grassmannian element as in Theorem \ref{thm:macdo}.
+Actually one can reformulate the results from~\cite[Section $4.2$]{Wmac} for a set of Laurent variables $(X_k)_{k\in \Z}$ as the bridge between hook length products on the one hand and products over weights of the form $-\eta ^{\vee }\nu +u^{-1}(\mathring{\rho})-\mathring{\rho}$ associated with an affine Grassmannian element as in Theorem \ref{thm:macdo}.